broken-byte/HR_test_environment_with_solutions/readMe.md

 ------------
  I've already written test data for the challenges I've done. all the test data is in the respective directories of each challenge, inside the test_resources folder.
-I've separated the functionality tests from the time complexity tests in the respectively named files.
+I've separated the functionality tests from the time complexity tests in their respectively named files.

  ###Example 0

- I have a challenge called
+ I have a challenge

 Feel free to shoot me any questions regarding this repo!
 Happy coding! <3